creative-sensor/echo-home/codev/kanborg/datum/2025/DONE/GILB-1.md

-# chromium : application explorer
+# ldap : authentication
 --------------------------------
 ### 0 DESCRIPTION
+- integrate authelia as an IDP for gitlab

 ### 1 SOLUTION